-For an input MSA, the masking strategy is performed.
-Specifically, for each sequence in MSA, we randomly sample 15% tokens (amino acids), each of which is changed as a special "masking" token with 80% probability, a randomly-chosen alternate amino acid with 10% probability, and the original input token (i.e., no change) with 10% probability.
+For an input multiple sequence alignment (MSA), the masking strategy is performed.
+Specifically, for each individual sequence in MSA, we randomly sample 15% tokens (amino acids), each of which is changed as a special "masking" token with 80% probability, a randomly-chosen alternate amino acid with 10% probability, and the original input token (i.e., no change) with 10% probability.

-B. One-hot encoding
+2. One-hot encoding